Île-à-Vache: Île-à-Vache Initiative

-The Haitian government has announced plans to begin an international touristic destination project on the island of Île-à-Vache.

-The government’s projects on the island has launched with plans for 1,000 luxury hotel rooms, an archaeology museum, nightclubs, art galleries and craft boutiques.
-Since its commencement in 2013 to its projected completion in late 2015, this makes Île-à-Vache among the largest ongoing tourism projects in the Caribbean.
+The Haitian government announced plans to begin an international tourist destination project on the island of Île-à-Vache in 2013.
+The government’s projects on the island launched with plans for 1,000 luxury hotel rooms, an archaeology museum, nightclubs, art galleries and craft boutiques.
+Development commenced in 2013 and was initially projected to be complete in 2015, making Île-à-Vache among the largest ongoing tourism projects in the Caribbean.